It is a nerve pressed on the spine and can cause various uncomfortable symptoms, including pain, weakness, and numbness.

 It can also occur by:

 - A herniated disk compresses the nerve root.

 - Spinal arthritis

-- Scoliosis caused by an abnormal curve in the spine.
+- An abnormal curve causes scoliosis in the spine.

-- Spondylolisthesis presented by a vertebra that moves and rests on the vertebra below.
+- Spondylolisthesis is presented by a vertebra that moves and rests on the vertebra below.

-- Cauda equine syndrome, a rare but serious condition when compression of the nerve root affects the pelvic organs and lower extremities.
+- Cauda equine syndrome is a rare but severe condition when nerve root compression affects the pelvic organs and lower extremities.

-- Diabetes, caused by altered nervous blood flow.
+- Diabetes is caused by altered nervous blood flow.

 Additional risk factors for developing Radiculopathy include:

 - Inadequate lifting techniques.